 With every other point on this list around being bright, bold and daring – we have to bring it back down to earth with a bit of texture.
 With a great deal being seen in pixels, there is a real craft and value attributed to real-life textures.
 So in print we’ll be seeing much more experimentation in embossing, metallics and recycled stock – making the material a focal point of the design.
 Advertising and social are great ways to visually stimulate your audience, but carefully crafted tangible incarnations of your brand will make customers want to really get their hands on it.

 Richard Brownlie-Marshall spoke on our Innovation Stream at YMS18 LDN on 'The Future of Food and Drink Innovation' with APE, Grub Club and Taco Bell.
-Look out for YMS18 SFO coming up in June.
+Look out for YMS19 LDN coming up in April.